 Across the broader region, look for alignment with your financials and lifestyle preferences, including school districts, HOA rules, and taxes.
 You will move faster and negotiate smarter when those variables are resolved upfront.

-You will choose the best San Diego realtor by comparing outcomes, not slogans.
-Build a simple scorecard, request evidence, and press for details that show performance under pressure in Rancho Penasquitos and Scripps Ranch.
+You compare agents by building a scorecard around verified outcomes, off-market access, and offer engineering—not marketing slogans.
+Request evidence and press for specifics that show real performance under pressure in Rancho Penasquitos and Scripps Ranch.

 Key factors to evaluate: